1-877-919-8833

 Alcohol Detoxification

 Alcohol: Many people think that alcohol detox is as simple as going “cold turkey,” but this is not the case.
 Most people are unaware that alcohol withdrawal is potentially lethal.
 An integrative detoxification period is advised for those who have become addicted to alcohol.
+Severe complications, such as delirium tremens (DTs), can occur during withdrawal in individuals with a long history of alcohol use, highlighting the risks associated with alcohol dependence and the need for proper management options.

 Alcohol withdrawal can manifest itself in several ways, including: